vercel/commerce/README.md

 Vercel will only be actively maintaining a Shopify version [as outlined in our vision and strategy for Next.js Commerce](https://github.com/vercel/commerce/pull/966).

-Vercel is more than happy to partner and work with any commerce provider to help them get a similar template up and running and listed below.
+Vercel is happy to partner and work with any commerce provider to help them get a similar template up and running and listed below.
 Alternative providers should be able to fork this repository and swap out the `lib/shopify` file with their own implementation while leaving the rest of the template mostly unchanged.

 - Shopify (this repository)
 - [BigCommerce](https://github.com/bigcommerce/nextjs-commerce) ([Demo](https://next-commerce-v2.vercel.app/))